Hanbury Brown and Twiss Correlations of Cooper Pairs in Helical Liquids: Introduction

-\begin{normalfont} The Bose-Einstein condensation of constituent particles results in superfluidity in bosonic systems.\cite{Pethick02a} Superconductivity in electronic (and hence fermionic) systems is attributed to the pairing of electrons into so called ``Cooper pairs''.\cite{Bardeen57b} It is thus plausible to expect Cooper pairs to bear some bosonic nature, and to regard superconductivity as a kind of condensation.
-Indeed, superfluids and superconductors share many common properties.
+The Bose-Einstein condensation of constituent particles results in superfluidity in bosonic systems.\cite{Pethick02a} Superconductivity in electronic systems is attributed to the pairing of electrons into so called ``Cooper pairs''.\cite{Bardeen57b} It is thus plausible to expect Cooper pairs to bear some bosonic nature, and to regard superconductivity as a condensation.
 Nevertheless, mathematically, Cooper pairs are not pure bosons because the pair creation and annihilation operators do not obey strictly the boson commutation relations,\cite{Bardeen57b} and the bosonic nature of Cooper pairs still remains controversial.
-Therefore, it will be invaluable to test the issues directly in experiments.
+Therefore, it will be invaluable to examine the issue directly in experiments.
 Here we propose a Hanbury Brown and Twiss (HBT) experiment of Cooper pairs on the edge channels of quantum spin Hall insulators,\cite{Bernevig06b,Konig07a} a recently discovered new state of matter.
-Surprisingly, the cross correlation is \emph{always} negative and provides no hint of the bosonic nature of Cooper pairs once emitted from the superconductor.
-This result is counter-intuitive, and seemingly contradictory to the previous theoretical\cite{Anantram96a,Torres99a,Samuelsson02a,Bouchiat03a} and recent experimental\cite{Hofstetter09a,Herrmann10a} results.
-We will point out that our setup is much closer in spirit to the original HBT experiment (and different) than those in previous works.
-We will argue that these differences affect significantly the results.
-Interestingly, the cross correlation has been predicted always negative in a diffusive multi-terminal superconductor-normal-metal contacts.\cite{Nagaev01a} \end{normalfont}
+Surprisingly,\cite{endnote:1} the cross correlation is \emph{always} negative and shows no hint of the bosonic nature of Cooper pairs once they are emitted from the superconductor.
+Previously, theoretical\cite{Anantram96a,Torres99a,Samuelsson02a,Bouchiat03a} and experimental\cite{Hofstetter09a,Herrmann10a} works showed positive or negative correlation depending on the system parameters.
+Interestingly, the cross correlation has been predicted to be always negative in a \emph{diffusive} multi-terminal superconductor-normal-metal contacts.\cite{Nagaev01a}

 A HBT effect is an \emph{intensity interference} between two partial beams.
 It was originally introduced in order to overcome the technical difficulties in measuring the size of stars with Michelson interferometers.
-Since the pioneering experiment by HBT in 1956,\cite{HanburyBrown56a,HanburyBrown56b} it was soon realized that the effect can determine quantum-statistical properties of a stream of particles:\cite{Purcell56a,Glauber63c} The intensity correlation is positive for bosons (obeying Bose-Einstein statistics) while negative for fermions (obeying Fermi-Dirac statistics).\cite{Jeltes07a}
+After the pioneering experiment by HBT in 1956,\cite{HanburyBrown56a,HanburyBrown56b} it was soon realized that the effect can determine quantum-statistical properties of a stream of particles:\cite{Purcell56a,Glauber63c} The intensity correlation is positive for bosons (obeying Bose-Einstein statistics) while negative for fermions (obeying Fermi-Dirac statistics).\cite{Jeltes07a}